rist-ro/rl-introduction-notes/sutton_rl.md

 $$
 Through these methods, we also have a simple way of dealing with **continuous action spaces**.
 In situations of partial observation (or imperfect function approximation), approximate policy methods can also **learn stochastic policies** (see page 323 for example).

-Sometimes directly optimizing the policy **may be easier** than learning the value functions and facilitates design of policy parametrization.
+Sometimes directly optimizing the policy **may be easier** than learning the value functions and facilitates the design of policy parametrization.

 ---